Manassas VA Emotional Abuse Counseling

 13. Shifting blame and being defensive (It’s not like you’re an angel!”).

 These tactics all vary in their details and circumstances, but the underlying method is the same: using emotions to gain control over another person.
-Often, emotional abuse begins subtly, and then, as victims become used to the treatment, it is escalated.
+Often, emotional abuse begins subtly, and then, as victims become used to the treatment, it escalates.

 Real but Invisible Wounds: Recovering with a Prince William Counselor at Thriveworks Manassas

-When people receive physical wounds such as a broken broke or a gash, they need to see a physician and receive medical care.
-Similarly, when people receive wounds to their soul, they often need to see a counselor or a therapist.
+When people receive physical wounds such as a broken bone or a gash, they need to see a physician and receive medical care.
+Similarly, when people receive wounds to their souls, they often need to see a counselor or a therapist.

 If you want to meet with a mental health professional, Thriveworks Manassas in Prince William has appointments available, and we have done our best to make the process of setting up an appointment as easy as possible.
-Many new clients meet with their therapist within 24 hours—not weeks or even months.
-A person answers our phone—not a voice mail or automated response.
-We also work with most insurance companies, and have weekend and evening sessions available.
+Many new clients meet with their therapist within 7 days.
+A person answers our phone—not a voicemail or automated response.
+We also work with most insurance companies and have weekend and evening sessions available.

 Call Thriveworks Manassas today.
 We are ready to help.